Dognet-Technologies/cybersheppard/STARTUP.md

 # Crea database e utente
-sudo -u postgres psql -c "CREATE DATABASE cybersheppard;" sudo -u postgres psql -c "CREATE USER cybersheppard WITH PASSWORD 'your_password';" sudo -u postgres psql -c "GRANT ALL PRIVILEGES ON DATABASE cybersheppard TO cybersheppard;"
+sudo -u postgres psql -c "CREATE DATABASE cybersheppard;" sudo -u postgres psql cybersheppard

+- Dai ownership del database a vlnman
+ALTER DATABASE cybersheppard OWNER TO vlnman;

+-- Dai permessi completi sullo schema public
+GRANT ALL ON SCHEMA public TO vlnman;
+GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO vlnman;
+GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO vlnman;

+-- Permessi di default per oggetti futuri
+ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON TABLES TO vlnman;
+ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON SEQUENCES TO vlnman;

 # Verifica
 sudo -u postgres psql -c "\l" | grep cybersheppard